proxzr/instacheck/README.md

 - Start the Flask application : ```python3 app.py``` (for web interface) or ```python3 cli.py``` (for CLI interface)

 - Access the tool: ```Go to http://127.0.0.1:5000``` (Only for web version)

+#### The CLI version may sometimes give false positives (or false negatives), so try the web and CLI versions just in case.

 # 🐳 Examples of use